-As a small business owner, you’re managing cash coming in and out of your business all day.
+As a small business owner, you’re managing cash coming in and out of your business everyday.
 From the smallest transaction to your monthly storefront rent payment, you need to have a good handle on your cash flow and financial transactions.
 At the end of the day, those dollars and cents really matter.

 Online banking.
 This is one of the most helpful and accessible tools for managing cash flow, especially because it’s accessible anywhere, anytime.
-So if you want to check your transactions while lounging in your bathrobe at night, by all means!

 Many financial institutions have special features available in their online banking portals specifically for small businesses.
 For example, you can view both your personal and business accounts with a single login.
 So if you want, you can authorize selected staff to perform assigned activities on the account.
 You can also approve, reject and keep track of transactions with ease.

 Cash deposit services.
 Small businesses, especially those in retail, may need to handle lots of bills and coins.
 For safety and cash flow, it’s best to deposit these funds as soon as possible, even after banking hours.
 Cash deposit services let you deposit cash, coins, and cheques at ATMs 24/7.
 That means there’s no need to keep cash on your premises while you wait for the branch to open.

 Plus, they only permit deposits, so you can confidently have your employees deposit cash knowing that they’re not able to view or move funds in the account.
 Something to note is that this service is only accessible at ATMs with a cash depository slot and requires a special card.
 Talk to your financial institution for more information.

 3. Managing payables and receivables with automated fund transfers.